Omojolailerioluwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a shell script that creates a file named excatly containing ....... the text best school edning by a new line
+a shell script that creates a file named exactly............. containg thet text best school ending by a new line